-It is this compression of countless association into a simple operational concept that allows us to act decisively with minimal deliberation.
-For example, when you notice a 7/11 sign on the road a couple blocks ahead you might spontaneously remember that you need to pick up AA batteries.
-That thought might then trigger subsequent associations:
+It is this compression of countless associations into a simple operational concept that allows us to act decisively when we encounter familiar signage.
+When you notice a 7/11 sign on the road a couple blocks ahead you might spontaneously remember that you need to pick up AA batteries.
+That thought might then trigger a cascade of associations:

 - you haven’t eaten yet and your stomach is grumbling

 - you have a weakness for deliciously unhealthy taquitos